renthraysk/mysqlx/README.md

 Incomplete, and needs refactoring in places.

 * DSNs are deliberately not supported.
-Create a sql.Connector with mysqlx.New() and use go 1.10 sql.OpenDB().
+Create a sql.Connector with mysqlx.New() and use go 1.10's sql.OpenDB().
-* Beware some protobuf serialization and unserialization are hand coded, to reduce allocations.
+* Beware some protobuf marshalling (StmtExecute, CapabilitiesSet, AuthenticateStart & AuthenticateContinue) and unmarshalling (ColumnMetaData & Row) is hand coded, to reduce allocations.
+* TLS is not negotiated, have to explicitly enable using mysqlx.WithTLSConfig() when creating the connector.

 ## Required mysql plugins.